Telstra National Aboriginal & Torres Strait Islander Art Award

 National Aboriginal and Torres Strait Islander Art Award (NATSIAA)

-This year marks the 30th Anniversary of the NATSIAAs with Telstra remaining the principal sponsor of the Awards again in 2013.
+2014 marked the 31st Anniversary of the NATSIAAs with Telstra remaining the principal sponsor of the Awards again in 2014.

 The Award attracts a range of Indigenous artists from all parts of the country and about 100 works are selected each year from around 300 entries.
 The diversity and style of work submitted each year reflects the changing face of contemporary Aboriginal art practice.